Melvyn Bragg: Personal life

 In 1961, after a short courtship, Bragg married his first wife, Marie-Elisabeth Roche (b.
 1939).
 In 1965 they had a daughter, Marie-Elsa Bragg.
 Roche was a French viscountess studying painting at Oxford.
 In 1971, Roche died by suicide.
 In an interview with The Guardian in 1998, Bragg said, "I could have done things which helped and I did things which harmed.
 So yes, I feel guilt, I feel remorse."
 This was in part a reference to his infidelities which included Cate Haste, whom he married in 1973.
-Haste was also a television producer and writer, whose literary work includes editing the 2007 memoir of Clarissa Eden, widow of Lord Avon, and collaborating with Cherie Booth, wife of Tony Blair, on a 2004 book about the wives of British prime ministers.
+Haste was also a television producer and writer, whose literary work includes editing the 2007 memoir of Clarissa Eden, widow of Anthony Eden, and collaborating with Cherie Booth, wife of Tony Blair, on a 2004 book about the wives of British prime ministers.
 They had a son and a daughter.

 In June 2016 it was reported that Bragg and Haste had separated amicably, and that Bragg now shared a home with former film assistant Gabriel Clare-Hunt, with whom he had an affair that began in 1995.
-She is 16 years younger than him.
+She is 16 years younger than he.
 The marriage between Haste and Bragg was dissolved in 2018 and Haste died from lung cancer in April 2021.
 Another reported affair was with Lady Jane Wellesley between 1979 and 1987.

 In September 2019 he married Clare-Hunt at St Bega's Church in Bassenthwaite, part of the Lake District National Park.
 His eldest daughter, Marie-Elsa, a priest, conducted the service.
 His second daughter, Alice, read a lesson, while his son, Tom, was an usher.
 Guests included Cumbrian mountaineer Sir Chris Bonington and the ceremony featured the premiere of music specially written by Bragg's friend, composer Howard Goodall.